Canadian billionaire Prem Watsa to step down as Fairfax India chairman

-June 3 (Reuters) - Fairfax India Holdings Corp on Monday said Prem Watsa, popularly known as "Canada's Warren Buffett", will step down as the investment firm's chairman.
+(Reuters) -Fairfax India Holdings Corp on Monday said Prem Watsa, popularly known as "Canada's Warren Buffett", will step down as the investment firm's chairman.

 He will be replaced by his son Benjamin Watsa, effective July 1, as chair but will continue to serve as a director on the board, the company said.